seananderson/metafolio/inst/ms/ms.md

 In reality we rarely know precise levels of response diversity.
 We therefore considered a case where the conservation was randomly assigned with respect to response diversity but where different numbers of streams could be conserved.
 We considered conserving from two to 16 streams.
-Similarly to the spatial strategies, we reduced the capacity of the remaining streams to the nominal level of five salmon.
+As in the spatial strategies, we reduced the capacity of the remaining streams to the nominal level of five salmon.

 # Results